5stars217/5stars217.github.io/_posts/2023-08-09-red-teaming-and-bug-bounty-with-ml-models.md

 You likely have a flag, plan, or a request from a partner team to attack a machine learning model.
 If you haven’t by now, you probably will soon.
 Attacking models can be hard, if you aren’t an ML engineer, there’s a lot of statistics involved and you ideally need the ability to really analyze the target model, originating dataset and relevant inputs, which may or may not be a time consuming process.

+Enter some neat techniques for model poisoning for average folks like me:

 ## Model Poisoning
-Enter ROME, https://github.com/alphacryo4d/rome/  and EasyEdit https://github.com/zjunlp/EasyEdit#pip-installation both of which have the ability to edit models in situ, and help you demonstrate the risk of an attacker poisoning a model.
-If you’re on a bug bounty, you should probably stop here, or 3 steps ago, lol..
+Enter [ROME,](https://github.com/alphacryo4d/rome/)  and [EasyEdit](https://github.com/zjunlp/EasyEdit#pip-installation) both of which have the ability to edit models in situ, and help you demonstrate the risk of an attacker poisoning a model.
+Again, if you’re on a bug bounty, you should probably stop here, or 3 steps ago, lol..
 Thankfully, ROME and EasyEdit support LLMs, so you get edit the new hotness for maximum risk highlights.

 We can use this to edit factual associations in a model.